GFA-spec/GFA-spec/GFA2-spec.md

 overall graph.
 Such a collection could for example be hilighted by a drawing program on command, or might specify decisions about tours through the graph.
-U-lines encode *unorder* collections and O-lines encode *ordered* collection (defined in the next paragraph).
+U-lines encode *unordered* collections and O-lines encode *ordered* collections (defined in the next paragraph), which we alternatively call paths and sets, respectively.
 The remainder of
 the line then consists of an optional ID for the collection followed by a non-empty list of ID's referring to segments, edges, or other groups that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
+In the case of paths every reference must be oriented, and not so in a set.
 U/O-lines with the same name are considered to be concatenated together in the order in which they appear, and a group list may refer to another group recursively.

-An unordered collection defined in a U-line refers to the subgraph induced by the vertices and edges in the collection (i.e. one adds all edges between a pair of segments in the list and one adds all segments adjacent to edges in the list.)
-An ordered collection defined in an O-line captures paths in the graph consisting of the listed objects and the implied adjacent objects between consecutive objects in the list (e.g. the edge between two consecutive segments, the segment between two consecutive edges, etc.)
+An unordered collection or set defined in a U-line refers to the subgraph induced by the vertices and edges in the collection (i.e. one adds all edges between a pair of segments in the list and one adds all segments adjacent to edges in the list.)
+An ordered collection defined in an O-line captures paths in the graph consisting of the listed objects and the implied adjacent objects between consecutive objects in the list where the orientation of the objects matters (e.g. the edge between two consecutive segments, the segment between two consecutive edges, etc.)
+A set can contain a reference to a path, but not vice versa, in which case the orientation of the object in the path is irrevalent.

 ## BACKWARD COMPATIBILITY WITH GFA